ilj900/RTracer/docs/cmj/cmj.md

 As you can see we sampled 100 values from 4th subregion.

 To see the advantage of stratified sampling lets compare it to a random one. \
-<mark>RandomSamples</mark> shows 512 randomly sampled with standard mt19937 generator \
+<mark>RandomSamples</mark> shows 4096 random samples with standard mt19937 generator \
-<mark>CMJSamples</mark> shows 512 randomly sampled a grid size of 64, which actually places each sample in its unique cell.
+<mark>CMJSamples</mark> shows 4096 random samples with a grid size of 64, which actually places each sample in its unique cell.

 *RandomSamples* \
 ![RandomSamples](./c.bmp "RandomSamples")